Underwear: 1900s to 1920s

 By the early 20th century, the mass-produced undergarment industry was booming, and competition forced producers to come up with all sorts of innovative and gimmicky designs to compete.
 The Hanes company emerged from this boom and quickly established itself as a top manufacturer of union suits, which were common until the 1930s.
 Textile technology continued to improve, and the time to make a single union suit dropped from days to minutes.

 Meanwhile, designers of women's undergarments relaxed the corset.
 The invention of new, flexible but supportive materials allowed whalebone and steel bones to be removed.
-The emancipation or liberty bodice offered an alternative to constricting corsets and, in Australia and the UK, the liberty bodice became a standard item for girls as well as women.
+The emancipation or liberty bodice offered an alternative to constricting corsets and in Australia and the UK became a standard item for girls as well as women.

-Men's underwear also continued to be developed.
+Men's underwear also continued to develop.
 Benjamin Joseph Clark, a migrant to Louisiana from New Jersey, opened a venture capitalist firm named Bossier in Bossier Parish.
 One product manufactured by his firm was tightly fitting boxer shorts that resembled modern underwear.
 Though the company was bankrupt by the early 20th century, it had some influence on men's underwear design.

 Underwear advertising first made an appearance in the 1910s.
 The first underwear print advertisement in the US appeared in The Saturday Evening Post in 1911 and featured oil paintings by J. C. Leyendecker of the "Kenosha Klosed Krotch".
 Early underwear advertisements emphasized durability and comfort, and fashion was not regarded as a selling point.

-By the end of the 1910s, Chalmers Knitting Company split the union suit into upper and lower sections, effectively inventing the modern undershirt and drawers.
-Women wore lacier versions of this basic duo known as the camisole and tap pants.
+By the end of the 1910s, Chalmers Knitting Company split the union suit into upper and lower sections or 'combinations', effectively inventing the modern undershirt and drawers.
+Women's combinations comprising the camisole and tap pants were often trimmed with lace.